FluxML/Flux.jl/README.md

 Flux is an elegant approach to machine learning.
 It's a 100% pure-Julia stack, and provides lightweight abstractions on top of Julia's native GPU and AD support.
 Flux makes the easy things easy while remaining fully hackable.

 Works best with [Julia 1.8](https://julialang.org/downloads/) or later.
-This will install everything (including CUDA) and solve the XOR problem:
+Pasting this in at the Julia prompt will install everything (including CUDA) and solve the XOR problem:
 ```julia
 using Flux